instructor-ai/instructor/docs/blog/posts/learn-async.md

 | Asyncio.gather       | 3.04 seconds   | 2                        |
 | Asyncio.as_completed | 3.26 seconds   | 2                        |

-## Practical implications of batch processing
+## Practical implications of async processing

 The choice of approach depends on the task's nature and the desired balance between speed and resource utilization.